webcompere/spring-properties-cleaner/README.md

 ## TODO

-- Test maven plugins in detail
-  - refactor the scanning and fixing code to share more
-  - make it so that the fixing settings all apply at scan time as things that can fail the scan
 - In YAML mode allow for a minimum length of property to be tree-ified if solo
 - In YAML handle telescoping properties like this:
   ```yml